 Farid said the main purpose of bringing automation to the restaurant industry is to make the food more accessible to customers.
 In a traditional restaurant, menu prices offset overhead in different areas of the business, like labor costs which typically absorb between 24 and 40 percent of the average restaurant’s monthly revenue.
 “The robotics are there for us to deliver really phenomenal value to the consumer.”
 Spyce’s bowls cost only $7.50 at both lunch and dinner.
 For a fresh, sizable meal in the city of Boston in 2018, that price point is practically unheard of.
 Farid was in grad school when the idea for Spyce came to him – he was having a hard time finding lunches that fit in his student budget.

-When you're starting a restaurant, access to funding is hard to come by.
+When you’re starting a restaurant, access to funding is hard to come by.
 Here are some ways to open a restaurant with little to no money and start the restaurant business of your dreams.

 The bowls are also consistently prepped and cooked by the robots, which eliminates worries of food waste, incorrect orders, and inconsistent quality.
 Spyce’s robust FAQ section also explains that the robots are excellent for food safety reasons, too.